ayamir/nord-and-light/.dwm-with-polybar/README.md

 Nord and Light

+This directory use polybar as default bar which config is in `../.config/polybar`.

 <a id="org2026491"></a>

 ## Patches

-You can see all of 15 patches I have applied in `./patches` dir.
+You can see all of 18 patches I have applied in `./patches` dir.

 -   dwm-00-regex-rules.diff

     to enable `config.def.h` 's regex rules

+-   dwm-anybar-polybar-tray-fix-20200810-bb2e722.diff

+    use polybar as default bar

 -   dwm-attachasideandbelow-20200702-f04cac6.diff